flideros/fsharp-Symbolic-Math-2/README.md

 The **Control Library** project is a collection of WPF controls and containers.
 It includes the **Color Picker** control which can be launched from the past projects tab of the Math Lab.

+The **Database Lab** project is a utility app for connecting to and querying databases.

 Feel free to clone this repository to code and test your own code or follow along as I grow this lab.

 Sincerely,